eliascharbelsalameh/SnakeGame-OOP/README.md

    - A terminal or IDE to run the program.

 2. **Steps:**
-   - Compile all the Java files:
+   - Compile all Java files:
      ```bash
      javac *.java
      ```
-   - Run the `driver` class:
+   - Run the `Driver` class:
      ```bash
-     java driver
+     java Driver.java
      ```

 ---

 ## How to Play

-- Use the keyboard to control the snake's movement (input integration in progress).
+- Use **WASD** keys to control the snake:
+  - `W` - Move Up
+  - `A` - Move Left
+  - `S` - Move Down
+  - `D` - Move Right
 - Consume food (`F`) to grow.
-- Avoid obstacles (`O`) and collisions with the snake's body.
+- Avoid obstacles (`O`) and self-collision.
 - The game ends when:
-  - The snake consumes all food items (win condition).
+  - The snake consumes all food (`You Win!`).
-  - The snake collides with itself or an obstacle (loss condition).
+  - The snake collides with itself or an obstacle (`Game Over!`).

 ---

 ## Future Enhancements

-- Implement snake growth logic.
-- Enable keyboard-based directional input.
-- Add a scoring system.
-- Enhance collision and boundary checks.
-- Add graphical user interface (GUI) for better visualization.
+- Add a graphical user interface (GUI) for a better visual experience.
+- Improve input validation for smoother gameplay.
+- Implement a score tracking system.
+- Enhance collision detection.
+- Add exception handling.

 ---

 ## Project Files

 - **Core Classes:**
-  - [`Cell.java`](Cell.java) - Base class for all grid cells.
+  - [`Cell.java`](Cell.java) - Base abstract class for all cells.
   - [`EmptyCell.java`](EmptyCell.java) - Represents an empty cell.
   - [`Food.java`](Food.java) - Represents food cells.
   - [`Obstacle.java`](Obstacle.java) - Represents obstacle cells.